-For more serious emotional issues, the GIDS team may refer you to your local child and adolescent mental health service if you are not already in touch with them, where mental health specialists will support you.
+For more serious emotional issues, the GIDS team may refer you to your local child and young people's mental health service if you are not already in touch with them, where mental health specialists will support you.

 After you have been assessed by the GIDS, you and your family will be offered support for as long as you need it (up to the age of 18).
 You may find that this support is enough to help you live in the gender or non-binary role with which you identify.

 If you have lasting signs of gender dysphoria and you meet strict criteria, you may be referred to a hormone specialist (consultant endocrinologist) to see if you can take hormone blockers as you reach puberty.
 This is in addition to psychological support.